Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 Can You Sleep In A Recliner?

-If you are like most people, your current bed has a flat mattress that is supported by a box spring.
-The spring supports your body’s weight while sleeping at night.
+If you are like most people, your current bed has a flat mattress supported by a box spring.
+The spring supports your body’s weight while you sleep at night.

-However, recliners have no springs, so they must be used cautiously to avoid injury.
-The recliner chair cushion will help your body, but it is much lower than a regular mattress.
+However, some have no springs, so they must be used cautiously to avoid injury.
+The chair cushion will help your body, but it is much lower than a regular mattress.

-This can cause back pain if you are not careful.
-If you are planning on falling asleep in your recliner, it is best to use a pillow or a foam mattress pad on top of the chair’s cushion to ensure a restful sleep.
+If you are not careful, this can cause back pain.
+If you plan on falling asleep, it is best to use a pillow or a foam mattress pad on top of the chair’s cushion to ensure a restful sleep.

-Let’s take a closure look at the pros and cons of sleeping in a recliner.
+Let’s take a closer look at the pros and cons of sleeping in a recliner.

 Pros of Sleeping in A Recliner